nusje2000/dependency-graph/README.md

 load the graph from if a cache exists.

 ### Visualizing dependencies
 You can visualize the dependency graph by using `vendor/bin/dependency-graph search`.
 This console command can be used to search through the graph and look at information about certain packages.
 This command is still being worked on.

 There is also a command for only visualizing a package (without the search dialog). i.e. you can use `vendor/bin/dependency-graph info nusje2000/dependency-graph` to see the dependencies of this package.

+### Validating the dependency graph
+You can use `vendor/bin/dependency-graph validate` to validate the dependency graph.
+This command is meant to be used withing the context of a monolithic repository.
+The validator compares versions of the root composer definition with those of the sub packages and checks if all dependencies are present in the root configuration.

 ### Accessing the dependency graph
 ```php